 - William J. Haralson, American Republican politician, Delegate to Republican National Convention from Alabama, 1868

-- W. W. Haralson, American Democrat politician, Delegate to Democratic National Convention from Alabama, 1936
+- W. W. Haralson, American Democratic Party politician, Delegate to Democratic National Convention from Alabama, 1936

 - W. W. Haralson, American politician, Delegate to Alabama convention to ratify 21st amendment from Pike County, 1933

 - W. H. Haralson, American politician, Mayor of Fort Payne, Alabama, 1953-59